 - 1) To increase the confidence of Members in holding informal discussion of emerging issues, there could be a General Council decision that the Appellate Body may not make use of any record of discussion in a thematic session as evidence of "subsequent agreement" in the sense of Article 31 of the Vienna Convention on the Law of Treaties. - 2) Thematic sessions of all types ought to include capital-based officials in order to facilitate dialogue among all Members.
 One obstacle to enhanced developing country participation is cost.
-To ensure greater participation the General Council should create a central budget with appropriate criteria to assess committee applications for funding. - 3) Video conferencing technology can lessen the cost of participation.
+To ensure greater participation the General Council should create a central budget with appropriate criteria to assess committee applications for funding.
+The Committee on Trade and Development (CTD) and Committee on Budget, Finance and Administration (CBFA) that jointly supervise the technical assistance and training plan might seek input from other bodies when developing the biennial plan. - 3) Video conferencing technology can lessen the cost of participation.
 Officials should be able to follow a meeting from capitals.
-I would generalize Brazil's suggestion for the SPS committee: When organizing thematic sessions and workshops, the Secretariat shall provide the means for remote participation (through live streaming) (WTO, 2019c).
-I would add that there ought to be provision for Sli.do or the equivalent to allow remote questions in all three WTO languages.
+I would generalize Brazil's suggestion for the SPS committee: When organizing thematic sessions and workshops, the Secretariat shall provide the means for remote participation (through live streaming) (WTO, 2019d).
+I would add that there ought to be provision to allow remote questions in all three WTO languages.
 Privacy and security concerns will vary by type of meeting.
-In some cases, only registered participants should be able to ask a question on Sli.do.
-In others only designated national officials should be able to log in at all. - 4) Engagement with people who have on the ground experience is particularly important.
+In some cases, only registered participants should be able to ask a question.
+In others only designated national officials should be able to log in at all.
+The Secretariat solved these sorts of technical issues in organizing online meetings of WTO bodies during the COVID-19 lockdown. - 4) Engagement with people who have on the ground experience is particularly important.
 Given sensitivities about outsider participation in some bodies, more targeted use could be made of the annual Public Forum as an adjunct to the program of thematic sessions.
 WTO Directors ought to have a role in evaluating proposed sessions, and some scope to encourage sessions of direct relevance to the work of the committees for which they are responsible.
-If Directors help write the annual call for Public Forum proposals, they could signal to the private sector and other stakeholders themes where their input might be especially helpful.
+If Directors help write the annual call for Public Forum proposals,

+- they could signal to the private sector and other stakeholders themes where their input might be especially helpful.
 Using the Public Forum to bring in stronger voices of people who actually trade might avoid the impression of giving business more of a voice than other stakeholders in thematic sessions. - 5) WTO reform is not a one-shot deal.
 Committees should always be asking if the information available to them is good enough (Wolfe, 2018).
 One part of that effort should be an annual conversation about whether it would be useful to have one or more thematic sessions on implementation of existing agreements or on what is next on the committee's agenda.
 Every committee should consider as part of its forward work plan whether the systemic impact of RTAs in its area of work should be a subject for thematic sessions.
 The General Council should require each committee to detail its plans for thematic sessions in their Annual Report.